bgamari/nanomsg-haskell/README.md

 This is a Haskell binding for the nanomsg library: <http://nanomsg.org/>.

-There's support for [blocking](http://hackage.haskell.org/packages/archive/base/latest/doc/html/Control-Concurrent.html#v:threadWaitRead) send and recv, a non-blocking receive, and for all the socket types and the functions you need to wire them up and tear them down again.
+There's support for [(evented)](http://hackage.haskell.org/packages/archive/base/latest/doc/html/Control-Concurrent.html#v:threadWaitRead) blocking send and recv, a non-blocking receive, and for all the socket types and the functions you need to wire them up and tear them down again.